-11.5 2010 Exploration Drilling
+11.4 2010 Deep Exploration Drilling

-The 2010 deep exploration diamond drilling program consisted of 47 completed holes totalling 52,810.8 metres and an additional 4 partially completed diamond drillholes which were finished in 2011 (see table 11.5).
-Drilling began in the first week of February 2010 with two drills, building to five drills by June and wrapping up December 15, 2010.
-A total of 57,308.3m of HQ/NQ core was drilled during the year using three modified Boyles 56's, two LF-230's and a Boyles 37 "Chuck Wagon" drill that was used for the more difficult access set-up's.
-The deep drilling program was designed to delineate the extent of mineralization present at depth in the open pit area.
-Drilling was designed to a minimum of 1,000 metres depth and was taken to more than 1,500 metres depth in some cases where alteration and mineralization continued to show promise beyond 1,000 metres.
-Collar locations and orientations are summarized in below.
+The 2010 deep exploration diamond drilling program consisted of 47 completed holes totaling 52,810 metres, as well as 4 partial drill holes that were collared in late 2010, but completed in early 2011 yielding an additional 5,576 metres (see Figure 11.4 for collar locations).
+Drilling began in the first week of February, building up to five drills by June and concluded in mid-December.
+Both HQ/NQ core was drilled using three modified Boyles 56's, two LF-230's and a Boyles 37.
+The deep drilling program was designed to delineate the extent of mineralization at depth in the open pit area.
+Holes were typically drilled to a minimum depth of 1,000 metres, but were extended to more than 1,500 metres where alteration and mineralization continued to show promise.
+Collar coordinates and orientations are summarized below.